GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 world recession.

-any deal with Congress to avert a fiscal crisis must come with
+said any deal with Congress to avert a fiscal crisis must come

 U.S. Treasury bonds cut losses to trade almost flat on